-Given that earthquakes and tsunamis have the potential for dramatic but relatively infrequent occurrences, and that some states have filled the gap by establishing public/private insurance partnerships for insuring the "uninsurable" catastrophe risk, is a federal disaster insurance/reinsurance program for earthquakes needed today?
-Congress may be asked to consider establishing a federal disaster insurance scheme, and at the same time to consider the effects on consumers of insurers having successfully limited their liability to earthquakes and other natural hazard risks - without congressional assistance.
+In the absence of federal disaster insurance, some states have filled the gap in the availability of catastrophe insurance protection by establishing public/private insurance partnerships for insuring the "uninsurable" catastrophe risk.
+The question today is whether a federal disaster insurance/reinsurance program for earthquakes is needed.
+Congress may be asked to consider establishing a federal disaster insurance scheme, and at the same time to consider the effects on consumers of insurers having successfully limited their liability to earthquakes and other natural hazard risks without congressional assistance.
 Insurers operating in disaster-prone states have taken steps to limit insurance industry liability in future disasters, while individuals and taxpayers are assuming increased risk and financial exposure through the use of narrow policy terms, higher deductibles, and state-sponsored insurance pools in Hawaii, Florida, and California.
 Moreover, in some states, large national property insurers have created single-state affiliates to segregate the holding company's capital for catastrophe-related insured losses.8

 Insurance companies insist that in the aftermath of a series of unprecedented insured losses since 1989 they cannot continue to provide coverage as they have done in the past.
 They state that to do so would expose them to the possibility of (1) insolvencies or significant loss of earnings and policyholder surplus; (2) forced asset liquidation to generate cash to pay claims; and (3) the risk of having their rating downgraded.
-Insurers and reinsurers maintain that regulatory constraints in hazard-prone states limit their ability to charge a premium that reflects the actual catastrophe risk exposure, and this discourages sufficient capital from flowing into disaster insurance markets.9 On the other hand, some consumers complain about exorbitantly expensive earthquake insurance and scaled-back benefits, and choose to go without earthquake insurance on their homes.
-In California, where the earthquake hazard risk is most pronounced, only 13% of property owners have earthquake coverage.
+Insurers and reinsurers maintain that regulatory constraints in hazard-prone states limit their ability to charge a premium that reflects the actual catastrophe risk exposure, and this discourages sufficient capital from flowing into disaster insurance markets.9 On the other hand, some consumers complain about exorbitantly expensive earthquake insurance and scaled-back benefits, and choose to go without